adamniedzwiedz/ssd1306-mongoose-os-lib/README.md

-# A blank Mongoose OS library
+# Arduino Adafruit SSD1306 LCD library

 ## Overview

-This blank library is intended to be used as a skeleton for deleloping Mongoose OS libraries.
+This is port of the mongoose os library https://github.com/mongoose-os-libs/arduino-adafruit-ssd1306 adjusted to the 0.66" (64x48) OLED LCD version.